Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: Scattering in a false vacuum

-At first sight, this behavior seems intuitive; if the wave packets carry enough energy to classically cross the potential barrier a critical bubble can be created.
-However, the result is \textit{not} in agreement with the existing literature on induced false vacuum decay in quantum field theory.
-Whereas the false vacuum decay can be induced in various ways, it was shown that a collision of two particles should not trigger it: semi-classical calculations imply that the scattering cross-section for such process remains exponentially suppressed up to infinite energy~\cite{Kuznetsov1997, Levkov2005, Demidov2015}.
-A simple explanation is that while the scattering might carry enough energy to create the true vacuum bubble, it is a state of many excitations, and generating it from a two-particle state is an unlikely high-order process.
-We thus attribute our observation of an induced false vacuum decay to the fact that we are working with larger values of $g/J$, possibly outside of the validity of the semi-classical arguments of Refs.~\cite{Kuznetsov1997, Levkov2005, Demidov2015}, and where non-perturbative coherent processes become available.
-This conclusion is supported by the dependence of the threshold $h^*$ on $g$, shown in Fig.~\ref{fig:false_vacuum}(d).
-The dashed line corresponds to the value of $h^* \sim 0.39$ expected in the classical point, $g \rightarrow 0$, obtained by equating the scattering energy $2 \times 8J$ with $E(r=r^*, h^*)$.
-We assume a spherical bubble in 2D, hence $A = 2\pi$, $B=\pi$.
-If the induced decay were only conditioned on the energy available, the curve would tend towards this value at small $g$.
-However, we find that as $g$ decreases $h^*$ rapidly increases.
-This indicates that the decay is induced only for a small potential barrier (small $E^*$), where the system can tunnel through.
+Induced false vacuum decay has been studied in the context of quantum field theory in Refs.~\cite{Kuznetsov1997, Levkov2005, Demidov2015}.
+These works study the process in the semi-classical limit, where it is shown that a collision of two particles does not trigger the decay: the scattering cross-section for such process remains exponentially suppressed up to infinite energy.
+A simple explanation is that while the scattering might carry enough energy to create the true vacuum bubble, it is a state of many excitations.
+Generating it from a two-particle state is an unlikely high-order process.
+This is in accordance with our results, which show that the process is suppressed at small $g/J$ even when enough energy is available.
+We however find that increasing $g/J$ beyond the perturbative regime allows us to induce the critical bubble.

+On the other hand, the concentration of the energy in the collision point locally heats the system, and the decay process might be related to false vacuum decay at finite-temperature~\cite{Linde1983}.
+This is a classical process in which thermal fluctuations bring the system over the potential barrier.
+However, this would mean only a weak dependence on $g/J$ (only due to the renormalization of the domain walls), whilst we observe a strong effect in Fig.~\ref{fig:false_vacuum}(d).

+Additionally, the presented results are on a finite lattice, and frankly quite far from the continuum limit of field theory.
+While scaling these simulations to much larger system sizes is a formidable task, we rule out the lattice effects by checking that the threshold $h^*$ does not depend on the size of the wave packet.
+See Sec.~\ref{sec:finite_size_wp}.